raspberrypilearning/build-an-octapi/en/step_5.md

     sudo pip3 install psutils
     ```

-    This software is used by **dispy** for reporting CPU usage by the servers in the cluster.
+    **Dispy** uses psutils for reporting CPU usage of the servers in the cluster.

 1. If you are using the optional Pimoroni **Unicorn HATs**, install the software for them by typing this command into the terminal: